-The pending Xeljanz lawsuits claim that Pfizer defectively designed the drug and failed to warn doctors and patients about the dangerous side effects.
-Therefore, plaintiffs are seeking compensation for:
+- The primary legal claims are that Pfizer defectively designed the drug and failed to warn doctors and patients about Xeljanz‘s dangerous side effects, particularly at high doses.

-Shouse Law Group is a mass tort law firm that is representing patients throughout the United States in the current Xeljanz litigation.
-These lawsuits are progressing individually.
-Though the claims may consolidate into a federal multidistrict litigation.
+Shouse Law Group is a mass tort law firm that is representing patients throughout the United States who were injured by these JAK inhibitors:

 - Tofacitinib (Xeljanz, Xeljanz XR)